Shilpi1437/Software-Engineering-Project/User Requirements Document.md

    **User requirements for Tez Yatra:**

 1) User Needs:
-   The Rapido app should meet the following user needs:
+   The Tez Yatra app should meet the following user needs:

 A) Efficiently book rides for convenient transportation
 B) Provide real-time updates on ride status and driver location